Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside risk over 5 years of Conservative Risk Portfolio is 5.2%, which is lower, thus better compared to the benchmark SPY (15%) in the same period.
+• Looking at the downside deviation of 5.2% in the last 5 years of Conservative Risk Portfolio, we see it is relatively smaller, thus better in comparison to the benchmark SPY (15%)

-• During the last 3 years, the downside deviation is 3%, which is smaller, thus better than the value of 12.1% from the benchmark.
+• During the last 3 years, the downside volatility is 3.1%, which is lower, thus better than the value of 12.1% from the benchmark.

 Sharpe: